Create versatile page templates, part 1

 Each of the classes in this example are small, usually only setting one css property to minimize collisions across classes.

-Defining the styles themselves is outside the scope of this guide, but you can find their definitions in the ~/scss directory, where .scss styles are defined and later compiled to css.
+Defining the styles themselves is outside the scope of this series, but you can find their definitions in the ~/scss directory, where .scss styles are defined and later compiled to css.

 1. Add a new class called ComponentStyleTagHelperto the ~/Features/Shared/Helpers/TagHelpers folder.